helrond/staticAid/README.md

 At any point, you can run `grunt rebuild` to wipe out the existing data and build the site from scratch.

 **WARNING**: Depending on the size of your ArchivesSpace installation, it could take quite a while for this script to loop through all resource records and components.
-Be patient!comca
+Be patient!

 ### Starting the Local Server